Last Updated on

 E – New Effect

 When you have successfully countered the irrational belief, you will notice new (hopefully more positive!) consequences or effects.
 In our scenario, these effects might be increased confidence, applying to more jobs, and feeling good about your abilities.
 These effects are the positive outcomes of holding more rational thoughts, like “I just wasn’t a good fit for that job, but I’ll find another” or “Maybe the hiring manager really didn’t like me, but that’s her loss” (McLeod, 2015).

 The ABCDE model can be extremely helpful in tracing the development of an irrational thought and providing a high-level outline of how to challenge and replace it.

-There are many exercises, techniques, and interventions grounded in REBT and CBT theory that therapists use in treatment.
+There are many exercises, techniques, and interventions grounded in Rational Emotive Behavior Therapy and CBT theory that therapists use in treatment.
 There are also many exercises that can be completed individually if you are not currently working with a therapist.

 This is a very small selection of the many great exercises available, but they provide a good representation of the kinds of activities that can help identify, challenge, and adapt harmful or destructive ways of thinking.

 Identifying and Challenging Irrational Beliefs

 This is a commonly used exercise in Rational Emotive Behavior Therapy and CBT in general, as it gets to the root of the problem according to REBT theory: the irrational belief.